liutaoibm/pdb-mvp/memory-bank/progress.md

 - Added global CSS styles in `_app.js`.
 - Scaffolded backend app using Node.js with SQLite as the in-memory database.
 - Implemented REST API for CRUD operations on products.
+- Implemented comprehensive CSS styling for the define-product page to match the reference design.
+- Enhanced define-product.js with improved structure and dynamic label count.
 Documenting the functionalities that currently work in the project.

 ## What's Left to Build